V3innn/ctf-writeups/HackTheBox/CTF_HackTheBoo_Practise/pwn_lemonade_stand_v1/README.md

 success(p.recvall())
 ```

-And we successfully did it!
+And we successfully pwn it!

 ![Alt Text](img/flag.png)